-We support parents with:
+We support parents and carers with:

-- Child’s mental health.
+- Children’s mental health.

 - Their own mental health.